The Town Deal - Introduction and Overview

 I am wanting to know the plans for town centre it self?
 I work in the centre near B&m is my job safe or are you nocking thst part of the centre down

-Bobby asked almost 2 years ago
+Bobby asked over 2 years ago

 Hi Lauren, thank you for your question.
 The project is the first phase of re-imagining the shopping centre and focuses on removal of the North East wing, bringing the former Binns building back into use.
 In this phase no removal or any changes to the remainder of the shopping centre are included.
 The next stage of this projects development will be looking at lots of options for improving the shopping centre.
 All news updates will be posted on our 'Your Say' portal, so please regularly check on this system.